BellyBista/eks-iam-roles/README.md

 ## Overview

 This Terraform module creates IAM roles necessary for an Amazon EKS (Elastic Kubernetes Service) cluster.
-It includes two roles: one for the EKS cluster itself (`eks-cluster-demo`) and one for the EKS worker nodes (`eks-node-group-nodes`).
+It includes two roles: one for the EKS cluster itself (`eks-cluster`) and one for the EKS worker nodes (`eks-node-group-nodes`).

 ## Usage